-Potential managers don’t just finish their own work, they help others complete their tasks as well.
-I see this in a colleague of mine who was remarkably gifted in completed his own tasks yet takes the time to ask others on what difficulties they faced, sometimes offering help, to get their job done.
+Potential managers don’t just finish their work; they help others complete their tasks as well.
+I see this in a colleague of mine who was remarkably gifted in completed his tasks yet takes the time to ask others on what difficulties they faced, sometimes offering help, to get their job done.

 He eventually went on to become a successful boss in a different company, simply because he felt for others and considered other’s tasks as his own.
 If this doesn’t sound like you, forget about becoming a manager.

-You are better suited as an employee than as a boss if you have low tolerance for other people’s nonsense.
+You are better suited as an employee than as a boss if you have a low tolerance for other people’s nonsense.
 Let me explain.
-You may find yourself working with a large group of people with many funny quirks and personalities, some good and fun, some bad and a plain nuisance.
+You may find yourself working with a large group of people with many funny quirks and personalities, some good and fun, some bad and an everyday nuisance.
 For the latter, what you want to do is to stay far, far away from them.
 That is okay if you are an employee.

-But as a manager, you can’t avoid dealing with these sort of people.
-Even if you are tempted to punch them in the face, you have to keep yourself in check and tolerate their nonsense because they are there to work and you are there to make sure they deliver, with or without their nonsense.
+But as a manager, you can’t avoid dealing with these sorts of people.
+Even if you are tempted to punch them in the face, you have to keep yourself in check and tolerate their nonsense because they are there to work, and you are there to make sure they deliver, with or without their nonsense.

 You can’t run from your staff problems.
-In fact, you have to face them headlong and if you are a great manager, you can turn something terrible around and squeeze all the goodness out of them.
+You have to face them headlong, and if you are a great manager, you can turn something terrible around and squeeze all the goodness out of them.
 Being a manager is sometimes a tough task, and highly compensated financially, simply because you have to do things you don’t want to.

 Do you have listening skills?

-Everyone loves to talk, but many experts have advise that if you want to be a manager, listening skills is an important skill to have as well.
-Many managers love to talk during interviews, meetings, presentations, sales pitches etc. Sometimes they never stop or allow others to do the talking instead.
+Everyone loves to talk, but many experts have advised that if you want to be a manager, listening skills are an important skill to have as well.
+Many managers love to talk during interviews, meetings, presentations, sales pitches, etc. Sometimes they never stop or allow others to do the talking instead.
 Employees are expected to talk, to sell their personal brand, to show that they are delivering the results required of them.
 They can never stop talking.

 Good managers, though, are good listeners.
-They listen to their employees, bosses and clients, and pay attention to their grievances.
-They hear out the problems of the employees, try to read between the lines of what the boss’s requirements of the year is, and try to read their company clients for any signs of fishy business.
+They listen to their employees, bosses, and clients, and pay attention to their grievances.
+They hear out the problems of the employees, try to read between the lines of what the boss’s requirements of the year is, and try to understand their company clients for any signs of fishy business.
 All for the good of the company.